AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 >[!NOTE]
 >
->The number in the brackets next to the Named Account List name is used as an index reference for the list for Web Personalization [Read API](https://developers.marketo.com/documentation/websites/rtp-js-api/).
+>The number in the brackets next to the Named Account List name is used as an index reference for the list for [!DNL Web Personalization] [Read API](https://developers.marketo.com/documentation/websites/rtp-js-api/).

 **Exclude ISP**